Bart the Genius: Plot

-The Simpsons spend a night playing Scrabble and remind Bart that he should stimulate his brain by improving his vocabulary if he hopes to pass his intelligence test at school.
+The Simpsons spend a night playing Scrabble to remind Bart that he should stimulate his brain by improving his vocabulary if he hopes to pass his intelligence test at school.
 After Bart cheats by inventing a nonsense word, kwyjibo – basing its definition on an insulting description of his father – Homer angrily chases after him.

 At Springfield Elementary School, Bart is busted for vandalism by Principal Skinner after the class genius, Martin Prince, snitches on him.
 To get revenge, Bart surreptitiously switches exams with Martin.
 When the school psychologist, Dr. Pryor, studies the IQ test results, he labels Bart a genius.
 Homer and Marge enroll him in a school for academically gifted students.
 Neither Lisa nor Skinner are fooled by Bart's supposed genius, but Skinner is pleased that Bart no longer attends Springfield Elementary.

 At the Enriched Learning Center for Gifted Children, Bart feels out of place among the other students with advanced academic skills.
 Ostracized by his brilliant classmates, Bart visits his former school, where his old friends reject him because of his perceived intelligence.
 After Bart's chemistry experiment explodes, filling the school lab with green goo, he confesses to Pryor that he switched tests with Martin.
 Pryor realizes that he was never a genius and has him readmitted to Springfield Elementary.

 Bart returns home and admits to Homer that he cheated on the intelligence test, but he is glad they are closer than before.
-Though Homer is touched by this sentiment, he is ultimately upset and angry at Bart for lying to him about the test and chases him through the house as Lisa declares that Bart is "stupid again".
+Homer stops his kindness and gets angry at Bart for having lied the whole time, and chases him through the house as Lisa declares that Bart is "stupid again".
+Bart goes into his room locking Homer out.